 - Put the butter and sugar into a bowl and start whisking, first on a low-speed and then gradually increasing it to a high-speed.

 - Add in vanilla extract and tiny amount of milk

 - If you think the buttercream is too thick add a tiny bit more milk.
 If you think the buttercream is too soft put it in the fridge to harden for a while before using.
 If it’s too stiff it won’t pipe smoothly and if it’s too runny you won’t get any definition with it.

 If you fancy trying your hand at a bit of buttercream decoration but don’t have any icing tips, here’s a handy video on how to create buttercream icing without a piping bag.

 Because I’m always aiming for maximum impact for minimum effort I’ve included a few ideas for what I consider to be do-able cupcake designs.

 To make these just swap the 100g of plain flour for 75g plain flour and 25g of cocoa powder, and once cool sprinkle with icing sugar (powdered sugar in the US) through a section of lace fabric.

 To make these add pink or a small bit of red food colouring, and some chocolate nibs to your bun mix before cooking.
 Once cool decorate with green buttercream icing and dot with some more chocolate nibs.
 Tip: If you mix the chocolate nibs with the flour before you add them into the mix they’ll be more evenly distributed in the buns.

 This is just a simple chocolate bun (see recipe above).
-Decorated with a small blog of buttercream, some white chocolate discs and a red jelly.
+Decorated with a small blob of buttercream, some white chocolate discs and a red jelly.